grpc-ecosystem/go-grpc-middleware/README.md

 - [`grpc_recovery`](recovery/) - turn panics into gRPC errors
 - [`ratelimit`](ratelimit/) - grpc rate limiting by your own limiter

-## Status

-This code has been running in _production_ since May 2016 as the basis of the gRPC microservices stack at [Improbable](https://improbable.io).

-Additional tooling will be added, and contributions are welcome.

 ## License